shakes76/PatternFlow/recognition/45643172_stylegan/README.md

-# Generator Model of the OASIS Brain data set Using StyleGAN
+# Generator Model of the OASIS Brain dataset Using StyleGAN

 ## Introduction